Using 99381-99397-52 for Sports Exams? CPT Rules May Surprise You- Published on Tue, Jul 01, 2003

 To increase sports exam coverage, try to schedule the sports physical during the childs preventive medicine service.
 If a patient has not had his or her annual physical, the pediatrician should perform the full physical at the time the parent requests the sports physical, says Jaime Darling, CPC

 , certified coder for Graybill Medical Group, which has four pediatricians, in Escondido, Calif.

 For instance, a 17-year-old girl requires medical clearance to participate in varsity cheerleading.
 When the mother calls to make the appointment, the scheduler notices that the child is due for a preventive medicine service and books a full well visit.
 The pediatrician performs the CPE and completes the sports form.
 You should report the visit with 99394 (Periodic comprehensive preventive medicine re-evaluation and management of an individual ..., adolescent [age 12 through 17 years]

 ) linked to V20.2

 Sports forms, especially for high-school children, are often so extensive that they require a CPE (99383-99385, 99393-99395).
-Many coding experts think the preventive medicine service codes better reflect the reason for a sports physical to prevent [...]
+Many coding experts think the preventive medicine service codes better reflect the reason for a sports physical to prevent injuries from occurring, [...]